nickte4/maze-generator/README.md

 ## Scope

 The maze is generated using a depth-first search algorithm accompanied by recursive backtracking.
-For more info, check **Acknowledgments**.
+For more info, check [Acknowledgments](acknowledgments).

 ## Description